hummosa/Thalamus/README.md

 Algorithm Thalamus code for ICLR submission.

-THI REPOSITORY IS ACTIVELY BEING ORGANIZED AND CLEANED UP!
+THIS REPOSITORY IS ACTIVELY BEING ORGANIZED AND CLEANED UP!

-Packages required for datasets used:

----
+Packages required for datasets used, please follow each repository instructions for instalation in the same project folder.
+Cloning each repo is sufficient.

 Neurogym for cognitive tasks: https://github.com/neurogym/neurogym